hXR16F/BaDDoS/README.md

 # BaDDoS
-BaDDoS is an **advanced** program to perform DoS attack based on ping.
+BaDDoS is an **advanced** program to perform DoS attacks based on ping.

 # Usage
 Launch: